A new short film from ARISE in Kenya charts our motivation and our vision

 It is estimated that more than half of humanity currently lives in an urban areas.
 68% are projected to do so by the year 2050.
 By 2030, six out of ten people will be city dwellers.
 Sabina Rashid, Dean JPG School of Public Health in Bangladesh explains how the slums she visited in Kenya are pretty similar to theirs in Bangladesh.
 For this reason, ARISE is timely and critical because slum settlements are mushrooming due to the numbers of internal migrants in Bangladesh coming in everyday into urban centres in search of a better life.

-Participatory forms of analysis, stories from slum dwellers and service providers are some of the approaches that will be used to identify potential solutions.
+Participatory forms of analysis, stories from slum dwellers and service providers are some of the approaches that will be used to identify potential solutions, according to the film.
 ARISE is about governance and equity and the rights of the marginalized and vulnerable groups.
 It aims to empower them to speak out, identify and prioritize their needs.

 To achieve the overall goal of improving the health outcomes of people living in slums, it is important to provide research as emphasised by Joseph McCarthy of Sierra Leone Urban Research Centre and provide a link with the authorities for change to start being realized.
 Dr. Blessing Mberu from APHRC adds that the consortium is principally focussed on policy relevant research.
 In conclusion, Dr. Lilian Otiso, head of programs at LVCT Health brings in the equity aspect saying that ARISE is keen to address those communities in slums who are usually not reached.

 You can watch the film on YouTube: https://www.youtube.com/watch?v=wqt1DtAe2tw